sm2828/InstagramMediaDownloader/readme.txt

-# Instagram Image Downloader
+# Instagram Media Downloader

-This is a Python script that allows you to download images from an Instagram user's profile.
+This is a Python script that allows you to download media from an Instagram user's profile.
 The script uses the `instaloader` library for interacting with Instagram and the `requests` library for downloading images.

 ## Prerequisites